scoville/dryeye-defender-public/README.md

 #### Quickstart

-`docker-compose up` will launch the GUI, performing all the below operations
+`git submodule update --init --remote && docker-compose up` Will launch the GUI, performing all the below operations, and update submodule

 #### Step-by-step